 For tribal communities, getting access to healthcare can be difficult, particularly culturally sensitive, person-centered care that addresses local service provision preferences.
 Our national directory includes many states and is continuing to grow.
 It includes expanded local home and community-based services for elders and persons with disabilities, as well as service providers.

-In the “Find Services” section, visitors will find a searchable directory to essential long-term care resources by state and county with maps to pinpoint the nearest services in their area.
-The “For Tribal Leaders” section is where tribal leaders can learn how long-term care fits into their communities.
-The page provides instructions on how to implement long-term care systems, fund long-term care, develop policies, and more.
+In the “Find Services” section, visitors will find a searchable directory to essential continuum of care resources by state and county with maps to pinpoint the nearest services in their area.
+The “For Tribal Leaders” section is where tribal leaders can learn how continuum of care fits into their communities.
+The page provides instructions on how to implement continuum of care systems, fund continuum of care, develop policies, and more.

 We have additional videos which provide insight into the challenges and joys of caregiving for an elder, the story of an elder who found health and happiness through daily cycling, and a third currently in development to provide a framework for the concept of continuum of care (courtesy of nDigiDreams).